-- Non-degree and degree programs may be offered in a schedule of seven (7), eight (8) or fourteen (14) week sessions. - The Dean of Academic Affairs reserves the right to schedule courses based on the nature of the class and the required contact hours. - Each course offered is assigned a unique number known as a Course Reference Number (CRN).
+- Non-degree and degree programs may be offered in a schedule of eight (8), ten (10) (during summer semester only) or sixteen (16) week sessions. - The Dean of Academic Affairs reserves the right to schedule courses based on the nature of the class and the required contact hours. - Each course offered is assigned a unique number known as a Course Reference Number (CRN).

-The students will be required a minimum of 10 hours of individual or teamwork outside the classroom per week per class.
+The students will be required to do a minimum of 10 hours of individual or teamwork outside the classroom per week per class.
 Faculty and students will have access and interact through the Learning Management System (LMS) for coursework outside the classroom.